 Case study: collecting and analyzing

 Data collection and the analysis of that data is likely to be the focus of your committee when considering whether or not your case study is a success.
 It’s important to collect sufficient amounts of the right types of data and analyze it according to the conventions of your discipline, or risk being required to start your case study over from scratch.
+However, if you don't have enough time for writing your case study, check out this site and find a perfect term paper for sale for yourself.

 There are three major data types: observation, documentation, and interviews.
 These can be further divided into participant and direct observation (for observation) and records, documents, and artifacts (for documentation).
 While it may be reasonable in terms of your particular project to focus on one type of data, it’s not advisable.
 One type of data may be sufficient, but it will nearly always lead to a stronger representation of your case study if you incorporate at least one other data type in your collection.
 This is not only due to the fact that multiple types of data strengthen your case study, but that multiple sources of data help to demonstrate that your conclusions are not outliers or anomalies.